sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store_p1.md

 </p>
 <p align = "center">
 </p>

+Firstly, about numeric data, it simply is the information which is transformed, encoded from raw data based on business or insight rules.
+The information is captured at a specific time in the past as a snapshot to let us know exactly what happened back then.
+Finally, to answer what thing all these stuff belongs to, `entity` is where you should look at.

 ### So, What is the feature store?
 As it's called, a feature store is where all features are stored and can be served from as a centralized place.
 Feature store makes sure users can get the features correctly as defined above, without duplication.